Tenzang/ideal-chainsaw/README.md

 Things to note when selecting *AI* mode:
 - If you select the *AI* setting on an *"O"* turn, the *AI* will not immediately make a move.
 You will need to make an initial *"O"* move on their behalf.
 - While in default mode the first *player* will alternate on a rematch, in *AI* mode the *AI* will be forced to play second.
 This can be circumvented if the *player* switches to *AI mode* in a game where it's *"O"'s* turn to play first however as mentioned above the *AI* will not play the **first** move.

+*Easter Egg: If you click on the "Tic-Tac-Toe" heading at the top of the screen, the rules of the game will be reversed!*

 -------------------------------------------------------------------------------

 **Click *[here](https://tenzang.github.io/ideal-chainsaw/)* to play the game.**